Investigating Latecomers’ First Experiences at Bars and Adult Venues during Undergraduate Season | FRIDAY DIGITAL

 It has been about two weeks since the new school year began.
 The downtown area is full of young people in suits, drinking and partying.

-Micah (pseudonym, 22), who left his night job in March and started working at a major company as a new graduate, says with a look of dismay, “I think I’m going to get into the most trouble in the company.
+Micah (22), who left his night job in March and started working at a major company as a new graduate, says with a look of dismay, “I think I’m going to get into the most trouble in the company.”

-It seems that the presence or absence of romantic experience tends to be directly linked to a complex.
-On the other hand, in the athletic club of a high school affiliated with a famous university, there was a customary event in March before graduation.
+Among colleagues, it seems that such conversations often arise during drinking sessions, and the presence or absence of romantic experience can easily lead to feelings of insecurity.
+On the other hand, in a certain prestigious high school affiliated with a famous university, there was a tradition like this in March before graduation.

 It seems that men have a lot to say to each other about their inexperience, but it seems that girls are also in a rush to get to know each other.
 Akira (29), a regular at a happening bar, met a virgin at a hap-bar in Shinjuku in May.